asmbly-makerspace/NeonIntegrations/README.md

 In attempts to further simplify our administrative operations so that we can focus on making cool stuff rather than route work, we're working to integrate our member management software - NeonCRM - with all our other systems.
 [Neon API docs](https://developer.neoncrm.com/api-v2/#/)

+## How to contribute:

+First, thanks for collaborating!
+If you are part of the organization, please create a branch to work then submit a pull request to main.
+If you are outside the organization, we still welcome your collaboration!
+Just fork the repo, then submit a pull request.

+NOTE:  You will need to create a separate file `config.py` with API keys (this will be ignored by git).
+Variables used are `N_APIkey`, `N_APIuser`, `D_APIkey`, `D_APIuser`, and `S_APIkey`.

 ## Systems to integrate:

 ### Discourse